Physalia86/physalia-invasion-genomics-course/DayThree/DayThree_tutorial.md

 RsquareAdj(pRDAgeog) #
 anova(pRDAgeog)
 ```
-You should find that the genetic model explains about 16% of variation, while the geographic one explains about 6% of variation.
+You should find that the genetic model is significant and explains about 16% of variation, while the geographic one is non-significant and explains <1% of variation.
-These values are not very high and note that low explanatory power is not surprising given that we expect that most of the SNPs in our dataset will not show a relationship
-with the environmental predictors (e.g., most SNPs will be neutral).
+The variation explained is not very high for the full and genetic models, but this low explanatory power is not surprising given that we expect most of the SNPs in our dataset will not show a relationship with the environmental predictors (e.g., most SNPs will be neutral).
 Let's look at the full model in more detail now:
 ```
 summary(eigenvals(pRDAfull, model = "constrained"))